-Not so long ago, I was chatting to a young guy who didn’t know there was any difference between instant coffee and coffee made from ground beans.
+Not so long ago, I was chatting to a young guy who didn’t know there was any difference between instant coffee and coffee made from fresh ground beans.
 When I say young by the way, I don’t mean 5 or 6, I mean early 20s! ;-).
-For whatever reason he just wasn’t aware of of any difference between instant coffee vs ground coffee beans.
+For whatever reason he just wasn’t aware of any difference between instant coffee vs freshly brewed coffee, made with ground coffee beans.

 Thinking about Nespresso?
 See: Speciality Coffee via Nespresso?, Best Nespresso Machines 2018, Tassimo Vs Nespresso

 I have to say that while I was shocked at first, I’m sure I’ve known since being a kid that there was a difference, but I can’t remember how old I was when I learned what that difference actually was, and I’m still learning about coffee too, every day, I just happen to be slightly ahead of my younger friend.